srujana-2110/Onineexam_portal_UsingJava/README.md

 # Onlineexam_portal_UsingJava
 This is the Onine examination portal
-Two modules are there :
+In which Two modules are there :
 1. student module
 2. teacher module
+students can solve questions and get their marks right away teachers can add questions and monitor students performance